Beedles Station, Ohio

-Beedles Station was the first settlement in what was to become Warren County, Ohio, United States.
+Beedles Station is an extinct town in Warren County, Ohio, United States.

+History

+It was the first settlement in the county, before Warren County was established.
 A blockhouse was established there in 1795 in what is now Section 28, Town 4, Range 3 of the Between the Miami Rivers Survey in western Turtlecreek Township.
 This is on the west side of State Route 741 about a mile south of Otterbein.
 The settlement was named for William Beedle, an early settler.
 A historical plaque marks the site.